Freedom of speech is the right to say whatever you like about whatever you like, whenever you like, right? Wrong.

 Everyone has the right to freedom of expression.
 This right shall include freedom to hold opinions and to receive and impart information and ideas without interference by public authority and regardless of frontiers.

 Are freedom of speech and freedom of expression the same thing?
 In the UK, freedom of speech is legally one part of the wider concept of freedom of expression.

 Does freedom of speech have limits?

 You might not expect us to say this, but in certain circumstances free speech and freedom of expression can be restricted.

 Governments have an obligation to prohibit hate speech and incitement.
-And restrictions can also be justified if they protect specific public interest or the rights and reputations of others.
+These are dangerous.
+Restrictions can also be justified if they protect specific public interest or the rights and reputations of others.

-Any restrictions on free speech and freedom of expression must be set out in laws that must in turn be clear and concise so everyone can understand them.
+Any restrictions on freedom of speech and freedom of expression must be set out in laws that must in turn be clear and concise so everyone can understand them.

 People imposing the restrictions (whether they are governments, employers or anyone else) must be able to demonstrate the need for them, and they must be proportionate.

 All of this has to be backed up by safeguards to stop the abuse of these restrictions and incorporate a proper appeals process.